SoloUnity/alfred-spotify-commands/README.md

 # FAQ
 ## 1.How does this work?

- -The workflow simply uses applescript to interface with Spotify, bypassing the need to use the Spotify API.
+The workflow simply uses applescript to interface with Spotify, bypassing the need to use the Spotify API.
 Works without internet!

 # Credits
 [Icon Logo](https://twitter.com/FelixMeens)